 Process & Execution

-I approached the identity as a reusable system by indtrocuing a mark, the asterisk, that was designed to be reconfigurable, allowing it to generate dynamic compositions across formats while maintaining a clear throughline across touchpoints.
+I approached the identity as a reusable system by introducing a mark, the asterisk, that was designed to be reconfigurable, allowing it to generate dynamic compositions across formats while maintaining a clear throughline across touchpoints.
 The asterisk was reimagined as an expanding, modular form that represents connection, learning, and shared growth.
 That same modular structure also enabled a year over year framework.
 Each event can introduce a new asterisk variant to signal a distinct annual edition, while staying within a cohesive, recognizable identity system.

 My Role